DEV Community

 Model Comparison (Chi-Squared Test)

+This statistic is computed from the four per-model counts above (14/13/15/13 vulnerable of 20) — it's a derived value, not a field stored in the JSON, so you can recompute it yourself from a 2×4 contingency table.
 The differences between models are not statistically significant.
-All three models perform similarly poorly on security—the 65-75% range is within sampling variance.
-This is actually important: it means the vulnerability rate is a property of AI code generation, not a specific model flaw.
+All four models perform similarly poorly on security—the 65-75% range is within sampling variance.
+Notably, Opus 4.6 (the newest model) scores identically to Sonnet 4.5 at 65%.
+This is an important finding: newer, more capable models don't automatically produce more secure code.
+The vulnerability rate is a property of AI code generation, not a specific model flaw.

 Phase 2: The "Guardian Layer" Test